The Wilo Group

 Wilo is a pioneer in sustainable and intelligent premium water solutions for global challenges – creating impact for everyone.

 Behind the Wilo brand stands a multinational technology group: the Wilo Group.
-Over the past decade, we have developed into a Visible & Connected Champion and have consistently implemented our successful region-for-region strategy.
-Today, the Wilo Group comprises 90 production and sales companies as well as 40 manufacturing sites, including our 16 carbon-neutral Green Fabs.
-Key hubs in our global Wilo network are three regional headquarters and the Group headquarters at the Wilopark in Dortmund.
+Over the past decade, the company has developed into a Visible & Connected Champion and has consistently implemented its successful region-for-region strategy.
+Today, the Wilo Group comprises 90 production and sales companies as well as 40 manufacturing sites, including 16 carbon-neutral Green Fabs.
+Key hubs in Wilo’s global network are three regional headquarters and the Group headquarters at the Wilopark in Dortmund.
+As of 2025, all global Wilo production sites are fully carbon-neutral.
+With this achievement, the Wilo Group reaches a major milestone in its climate strategy and produces worldwide in a climate-friendly way by offsetting remaining emissions.

-Our actions are guided by the overarching Wilo sustainability strategy and its core impact areas: Creating, Caring, Connecting.
+Wilo’s actions are guided by its Group Strategy and core impact areas: Creating, Caring, Connecting.

-‘Creating’ covers the sustainable contribution of our technologies - e.g. to decarbonisation and improving water supply.
-‘Caring’ describes our responsible actions with regard to the environment, employees and society and includes goals such as emission reduction.
-‘Connecting’ stands for our commitment to strong international partnerships.
+‘Creating’ covers the sustainable contribution of Wilo technologies - e.g. to decarbonisation and improving water supply.
+‘Caring’ describes responsible actions with regard to the environment, employees and society and includes goals such as emission reduction.
+‘Connecting’ stands for Wilo’s commitment to strong international partnerships.
 All other functional corporate strategies are subordinate to this strategy – without exception.

 Oliver Hermes, President and Global CEO of the Wilo Group

-For us, sustainability is not an end in itself.
-The focus of our commitment to sustainability is on impact for the people.
-Our work follows a simple principle: only when our actions improve people’s lives can they be considered sustainable.
-This deep conviction, along with our vision, mission, and unwavering values, unites the Wilo family – now and in the future.
+Sustainability is not an end in itself.
+The focus of Wilo’s commitment to sustainability is on impact for the people.
+It follows a simple principle: only when actions improve people’s lives can they be considered sustainable.
+This deep conviction, along with a strong vision, mission, and unwavering values, unites the Wilo family – now and in the future.

-In building services, water management and industry, we move, treat and control the most important resource on our planet.
+In building services, water management and industry, Wilo moves, treats and controls the most important resource on our planet.

-In the applications of heating and cooling as well as water and wastewater transportation and treatment, we stand for highly efficient, smart, and secure premium products and systems.
-Our customised and holistic services support you both on-site and digitally.
-In this way, we provide solutions for the challenges posed by global megatrends – and take responsibility for water and the future.
+In the applications of heating and cooling as well as water and wastewater transportation and treatment, Wilo stands for highly efficient, smart, and secure premium products and systems.
+Customised and holistic services support you both on-site and digitally.
+In this way, Wilo provides solutions for the challenges posed by global megatrends – and takes responsibility for water and the future.

-For over 150 years, we have been thinking ahead – and today, as an innovation leader in our industry, we are shaping the digital and AI era.
+For over 150 years, Wilo has been thinking ahead – and today, as an innovation leader in industry, Wilo is shaping the digital and AI era.

-Our story began in 1872.
-Founded as “Kupfer- und Messingwarenfabrik Louis Opländer” in Dortmund, we have developed into a pioneer in the pump industry over the past century.
-Today, we are a connected water technology group actively shaping the AI revolution – and a fifth-generation family business on an ambitious growth trajectory, true to our tradition.
+The story began in 1872.
+Founded as “Kupfer- und Messingwarenfabrik Louis Opländer” in Dortmund, the company has developed into a pioneer in the pump industry over the past century.
+Today, Wilo is a connected water technology group actively shaping the AI revolution – and a fifth-generation family business on an ambitious growth trajectory, true to tradition.

 Around 90 production and sales companies in over 50 countries